 Katie trained at Bristol Old Vic Theatre School and then worked as a Production Manager in theatres including The Crucible, Sheffield and touring in the U.K and Europe with companies such as Theatre Alibi, New Perspectives and Common Players.
 She believes passionately in taking theatre to unexpected places and to new audiences.
 She has worked on shows in parks, village halls, schools, prisons and on the street, large-scale public events, carnival and education projects, so instantly felt at home with acta when she joined in 2002.

-Kathryn Hopkins, Communications Coordinator
+Clare Gosling, Communications Coordinator

 Rosalie Pordes, Projects Director